-- 27.A.
-General Principles - This rule applies to all employees eligible for the State of Colorado benefits plan.
-The Colorado Judicial Department reserves the right to add, modify, or discontinue any state group benefits as deemed necessary. - 27.B.
+- 27.B.
 Employee Responsibilities Employees are responsible for knowing, understanding, and adhering to these rules, plan documents for the terms and conditions of coverage, and eligibility and enrollment requirements in order to make timely and informed choices and will be responsible for the impact of those choices once made.
 Plan documents can be found on the State benefits website. - 27.C.
 Eligibility Employees and their dependents must meet the eligibility requirements as defined in state law, plan documents, and applicable personnel rules to qualify for enrollment in the state group benefit plans. - 27.D.
 Coverage of Benefits Coverage in group benefit plans is effective on the first day of the month following the date of hire or initial eligibility unless otherwise specified by the benefit contracts, law, or regulations.
 All coverage is prospective from the date of entry into the official benefit administration system or date of the qualifying event, whichever is later, except for initial coverage for new employees and newborn children.
 Elections made during open enrollment are effective the first day of the new plan year.
 Termination of coverage is subject to applicable law and regulation, plan documents, and contracts consistent with the below provisions. - 27.D.1.
 If at any time during the plan year, any dependent ceases to meet the eligibility criteria, coverage ends on the last day of the month in which that dependent becomes ineligible. - 27.D.2.
 Coverage in state group benefit plans is terminated on the last day of the month that employment ends. - 27.E.
 Payment of Contributions Employees must make an irrevocable election for the plan year to have contributions deducted on a pre-tax or after-tax basis as defined by the State of Colorado Salary Reduction Plan, law and regulations, rule, and written directives.
 After an election has been made, employees can only change their contribution tax status during the open enrollment period.
 The employee's contribution is deducted from the employee's pay or, under certain circumstances, paid by personal payment for the selected state group benefit plan.
 Employees are responsible for benefit premiums from the effective date of the coverage.
 If it is discovered that benefit premiums in whole or in part were not withheld from the employee's paycheck, a deduction for the amount will be taken from subsequent paycheck(s) or paid by the employee through personal payment.